pi11e/HOTSVIZ/README.md

 - execute "npm run dev"
 -- this launches a local webservice associated with the solution (see index.html) and

-Now you can navigate to a localhost address to benefit from the stats visualization based on the database contents.
+Now you can navigate to localhost:1234 to benefit from the stats visualization based on the database contents.